Saltwater Etching Metal with L-CheapoAug 26, 2020

 Saltwater etching of conductive metals is a relatively simple electrochemical process.
 A good Instructable explains the details of the process.
 The purpose of the laser in etching is to cut the mask material or paint, instead of using a scalpel as in the above demonstration.
 This allows for complex shapes to be very precisely cut, and with the right mask material, a clean edge mated to the metal.
 It is recommended that a mask that bonds to the metal such as a thick paint be used, because the burnt edges of tape or polymer mask will fail to adhere to the metal, creating a “lip”.

 Any of our L-Cheapo lasers can be used to remove paint or anodizing, and mark metal this way.
-Check out our products page and order yours!
+Check out our Store and order yours!
 Already got one?
 Head to the L-Cheapo Facebook Group and share your work.
 It’s a very friendly place.